pezzetti/Codificador/README.md

-# Codificador
+# Encoder
-Codificador de texto para Morse e para Leet utilizando técnicas de refatoração, testes unitários e code coverage.
+Simple encoder text to Morse and to Leet language using refactoring techniques, unit tests and code coverage.